JoshGlazebrook/socks/README.md

   },

   // Optional fields
-  timeout: 30000; // How long to wait to establish a proxy connection. (defaults to 30 seconds) }
+  timeout: 30000, // How long to wait to establish a proxy connection. (defaults to 30 seconds)

+  set_tcp_nodelay: true // If true, will turn on the underlying sockets TCP_NODELAY option.
+}
 ```